mamgbigeofrey/Group-6-Recess-term-project-2022/README.md

 # Recess-term-project-repository
-This is where every is supposed to commit their work
+This is where everyone is supposed to commit their work